14 top multi-cloud management platforms for 2025 8 key steps of a cloud exit strategy

 A hybrid cloud consists of a mix of both models to form a single logical cloud for the user.
 A business can rely on a private cloud to run certain workloads or sensitive applications or host private sensitive data, while it runs other apps and data in a public cloud.
 Public cloud resources also can be tapped to handle bursts or spikes in demand to provide flexibility for private cloud use.

 A related model is a multi-cloud model, in which an enterprise uses multiple cloud providers.
-This may be to run services concurrently for resiliency or migrate apps between providers.
+This can be used to run services concurrently for resiliency or migrate apps between providers.

 What are the different types of cloud computing delivery models?

-Cloud computing services are delivered in three models that reflect the levels of resources accessed and provided.
+Cloud computing services are delivered in four models that reflect the levels of resources accessed and provided.

-On top of those basic cloud infrastructure services, providers offer an array of more granular, specialized services.
-Examples include container infrastructure, service fabrics, serverless functions and managed network services -- virtual private clouds, load balancers, domain name services, application delivery controllers, firewalls, etc.
+In addition to these cloud infrastructure services, providers offer an array of more granular, specialized services.
+Examples include container infrastructure, service fabrics and managed network services, such as virtual private clouds, load balancers, domain name services, application delivery controllers and firewalls.

 Cloud providers typically price IaaS on a metered basis, with rates corresponding to usage at a given level of performance.
 Examples include the following: